Me.jpg

 Art Notes: Was Liefeld going for happy here?
 Character’s height changes from panel to panel.
 Plus, they’re back in the void.
 Backgrounds are hard.
 Also featured: Sam’s butthole armpit.

-Next scene, Alberto leaves in a tearful farewell.
+Next scene, Roberto leaves in a tearful farewell.
 Boom-Boom overhears Cable talking with Domino.
 (Story note, we still have no idea of her role in the team, her powers, her relation to Cable, anything.)
 Cable admits— within earshot of everyone— that he’s secretly pushing the kids out on purpose so he can rebuild the team his way.
 (Spoiler warning— the fact that Boom-Boom overhears this has ZERO impact in the story or her character.
 It never comes back and is completely pointless.)
 Not long after this Warpath signs up to get revenge for his people.
 (Did he ever check to see if they were actually dead?)
 Feral is somehow spying on the group through some sort of mesh ceiling.

 Splash panel takes on a new meaning with the green slime Shatterstar is lying in.
 (Credit: Marvel Comics.
 Writer: Fabian Nicieza.
 Art: Rob Liefeld.)